JadinHeaston/sync-application/config.md

 # Formatting
 The configuration file uses the [JSON standard](https://www.json.org/json-en.html).
 For simplicity and consistency, this way of handling arguments is also used internally by using [JSON by Niels Lohmann](https://github.com/nlohmann/json).
+**NOTE:** The entire configuration file must be treated as a JSON object, not an array.
 # Available Properties
 **NOTE:** Any omitted properties will have their default values used.
 The program will notify you and terminate if a required property is missing.